 He tried selling small bags of marijuana or the hillbilly heroin he pinched from his Aunt Margaret’s medicine cabinet.
 He then would sit in a dark alley waiting for the locals to walk up like spies certain their cover was blown.
-Every sale was exciting and dangerous, yet he left each encounter sick.
+Every sale was exciting and dangerous and sickening.
 The money was quick even if the customers were a bit intense begging for a fix.
 Everyone seemed so sad and he kicked himself for feeding their sickness and felt even worse.
 Plus, Margaret eventually found her pills turned up missing every time he came over.
 That ended that.
 Without money, a job, or a place to stay, he soon felt eyes watching him.
 Jerry suspected everybody was a cop.
 Paranoia added to his shame of being homeless and it wasn’t something he wanted to feel.

 Jerry had been a passenger once in a car passing through on the 95.
 Now, he walked away from the freeway toward The Strip carrying a grocery sack filled with two hot water bottles.
 They were colder earlier when he refiled them from a water fountain inside Bellagio.
 As cars sped by above him, he eyed a billboard promising gamblers Looser Slots; deep down Jerry felt like a loser too.

 The setting sun bore into him as he rounded the neon lights of The Strip into a dark corner behind a casino parking garage.
 His t-shirt stuck to his back from the afternoon sweat.
 He headed to the place where he liked to sleep behind a dumpster off Koval where he stashed a trash bag of clothes, a sleeping bag, and a cracked leather horn case containing a ventriloquist dummy named Fredrico.
 He looked up as the High Roller inched around and the alternating glow of red then blue of The Strip flashed through the shadows.